Classical economics: Classical theories of growth and development

 Analyzing the growth in the wealth of nations and advocating policies to promote such growth was a major focus of most classical economists.
 However, John Stuart Mill believed that a future stationary state of a constant population size and a constant stock of capital was both inevitable, necessary and desirable for mankind to achieve.
 This is now known as a steady-state economy.

-John Hicks & Samuel Hollander, Nicholas Kaldor, Luigi L. Pasinetti, and Paul A. Samuelson have presented formal models as part of their respective interpretations of classical political economy.
+John Hicks & Samuel Hollander, Nicholas Kaldor, Luigi L. Pasinetti and Paul A. Samuelson have presented formal models as part of their respective interpretations of classical political economy.

+Classical theories of poverty

+Adam Smith attributed poverty to several factors, including; low wages and the suppression of their increases, barriers to education, collusion between the wealthy in markets, and neglect by the government to provide public incentives to participate in the economy.
+Improving these factors meant ensuring laborers were given fair wages, breaking up monopolies, and maintaining infrastructure like roads and schools so that all members of society, including the poor, could benefit.
+Thomas Malthus theorized that poverty was caused by unchecked population growth, and the widespread famine that accompanied it would naturally correct it.
+He saw population growth as exponential while food growth was linear.
+He also saw government support as risky, fearing it would encourage dependency on welfare and further increases to the population.
+He encouraged people to exercise restraint and delay marriage and childbirth.
+To him, poverty was a natural check on the growth of the population to ensure it didn't get out of hand.